Here's Where to Find Help

 Click the red bars to learn about more transportation resources in this area.

-Borrow a bike for the quarter!
+Borrow a bike or e-bike for the quarter!
 If you're 18 or older, bring your DASG ID card to the Office of College Life during the hours listed on the DASG Bike program webpage.
 You can also call 408.864.8240 or email collegelife@deanza.edu for more information.

 Cupertino Shuttle: From Caltrain to Campus

-Via-Cupertino is the app-based shuttle that goes everywhere in Cupertino when you need a ride – and to the Sunnyvale Caltrain Station.
+SV Hopper is an app-based shuttle that goes everywhere in Cupertino when you need a ride – and to the Sunnyvale Caltrain Station.
 (More transit connections are coming soon!)
-Discounted fares are available for students.
-Visit the Via-Cupertino Shuttle website for details on how to get discounted fairs and how to ride.

 Computers and Internet Access